 “We’re trusted by thousands of clients to manage hundreds of millions of dollars.
 That’s because we always act in our clients’ best interest, and we’re completely independent from the funds we recommend.”Chris Brycki, Founder and CEO Stockspot

-This article will provide a brief introduction to roboadvisors, and cover how Stockspot could be used on the path to Financial Independence
+This article will provide a brief introduction to roboadvisors, cover how Stockspot could be used on the path to Financial Independence, and explore my experience using Stockspot.

 Introduction to Stockspot